syncopika/gifCatch_desktop-Windows-/readme.md

 This application lets you select a part of the screen to screenshot, specify the number of screenshots to take (with adjustable delay between shots), and creates a gif from them.
 Hope it can be useful to someone!

-I use MinGW-64 gcc(8.1.0) and MSYS to make/compile this project. a work-in-progress.
+I currently use MinGW gcc(6.3.0) and MSYS to make/compile this project. a work-in-progress.

 #### this is the current look of the application:
 ![current look of the gui](screenshots/current.png "current look")